JohnSymeon/Dusk-Runner--public/README.md

 # Dusk-Runner--public
-Useful Unity C# scripts used in the android game Dusk Runner.
+Useful Unity C# scripts used in the android game Dusk Runner (public).